 - On View

-2. According to Catalogo de' Capi d'Opera di Pittura, Scultura, Antichità, Libri, Storia Naturale, ed Altre Curiosità Trasportati dall'Italia in Francia.
-2nd edition.
-(Venice, 1799), 13.
+2. According to Catalogo de' Capi d'Opera di Pittura, Scultura, Antichità, Libri, Storia Naturale, ed Altre Curiosità Trasportati dall'Italia in Francia, 2nd edition (Venice, 1799), p.
+13.

-4. Bombe, Walter.
-Geschichte der Peruginer Malerei bis zu Perugino und Pinturicchio.
-(Berlin: Bruno Cassirer, 1912), 213; Crowe, J. A., and G. B. Cavalcaselle.
-A History of Painting in Italy, Umbria, Florence and Siena, from the Second to the Sixteenth Century.
-6 vols.
-(New York: Charles Scribner Sons, 1914), 353, 511.
+4. Walter Bombe, Geschichte der Peruginer Malerei bis zu Perugino und Pinturicchio.
+(Berlin: Bruno Cassirer, 1912), p.
+213; J. A. Crowe and G. B. Cavalcaselle, A History of Painting in Italy, Umbria, Florence and Siena, from the Second to the Sixteenth Century (New York: Charles Scribner Sons, 1914), p.
+353, 511.